NadeemDevOps407/AWS_Projects/AWS_Lambda/README.md

 ***Key features of the project include:***

 - Setting up an S3 bucket and configuring event notifications
-- Creating a Lambda function using AWS SDK or programming language of choice
-- Implementing the Lambda function to process data from S3 events
+- Creating and implementing the Lambda function to process data from S3 events
 - Storing relevant information in a DynamoDB table

 **Prerequisites**